 conduct original research before they graduate

 Nearly 20 percent of St. Lawrence students are first-generation college students (students who are the first in their family to go to college).
-Our First-Gen Initiative has been developed to both support and celebrate this group of scholars.
+Our First-Gen Initiative and Tri-Alpha honor society have been developed to support and celebrate this group of scholars.

 An invaluable resource for you and your academic advisors, the Advising Toolkit provides quick answers to any of your questions regarding academic requirements for graduation, academic policies on a range of issues, and resources for navigating other common questions that come up in your advising relationship.
 We strive to empower you with knowledge so you can pursue the most meaningful opportunities for growth.